DrDarkShadow/docs-repo/markdown/program.md

 **Output:**

 ```
-The string is: "Hello, World!"
+The length of the string "Hello, World!" is 13
-The calculated length is: 13
-The string is: ""
-The calculated length is: 0
+The length of the string "" is 0
 ```

 ***
 ## FunctionDef isPrime(n)
-# Function: isPrime
+# Function: isPrime(int n)

 ## Overview